Bowden Francis

-High school and college
+Early life

-Francis was born on April 22, 1996, in Tallahassee, Florida.
+Francis was born in Tallahassee, Florida.
 He attended Chipola College in Marianna, Florida, and was drafted by the Milwaukee Brewers in the seventh round of the 2017 Major League Baseball draft.

 Professional career

 Milwaukee Brewers

 Francis made his professional debut with the Arizona League Brewers, pitching to a 8.10 earned run average (ERA) in four games.
-Francis split the 2018 season between the Class-A Wisconsin Timber Rattlers and the Advanced-A Carolina Mudcats, posting a 7–10 win–loss record, 4.50 ERA, and 106 strikeouts in 128 innings pitched.
-The following season, Francis split the year between Carolina and the Double-A Biloxi Shuckers, and posted an 8–9 record, 3.97 ERA, and 165 strikeouts in 1422/3 innings of work.
+Francis split the 2018 season between the Class–A Wisconsin Timber Rattlers and the Advanced–A Carolina Mudcats, posting a 7–10 win–loss record, 4.50 ERA, and 106 strikeouts in 128 innings pitched.
+The following season, Francis split the year between Carolina and the Double–A Biloxi Shuckers, and posted an 8–9 record, 3.97 ERA, and 165 strikeouts in 1422/3 innings of work.
 Francis did not play in a game in 2020 due to the COVID-19 pandemic's cancellation of the minor league season.
-Francis began the 2021 season with Biloxi before being promoted to the Triple-A Nashville Sounds at the end of May.
+Francis began the 2021 season with Biloxi before being promoted to the Triple–A Nashville Sounds at the end of May.
 In 11 games between the two levels, Francis logged a 7–3 record and 3.62 ERA with 65 strikeouts in 592/3 innings pitched.